asa-leholland/GildedRoseKata/README.md

 You can also run just the unit tests or just the acceptance tests using `bash unit.sh` or `bash acceptance.py` respectively.

-## Text-Based Approval Testing

-Most language versions of this code have a [TextTest](https://texttest.org) fixture for Approval testing.
-For information about this, see the [TextTests README](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/main/texttests)

 ## CodeSense Score Report

 | Metric                    | Details                      | Before | After      |